Luminescence: Applications

-Luminescence occurs in some minerals when they are exposed to low-powered sources of ultraviolet or infrared electromagnetic radiation (for example, portable UV lamps), at atmospheric pressure and atmospheric temperatures.
-This property of these minerals can be used during the process of mineral identification at rock outcrops in the field, or in the laboratory.
+Luminescence occurs in some minerals when they are exposed to low-powered sources of ultraviolet or infrared electromagnetic radiation (for example, portable UV lamps) at atmospheric pressure and atmospheric temperatures.
+This property of these minerals can be used during the process of mineral identification at rock outcrops in the field or in the laboratory.

 History

-The term "luminescence" was first introduced in 1888.
+The term luminescence was first introduced in 1888 by German physicist Eilhard Wiedemann.